Yanoconodon: Description

 Yanoconodon was a small mammal, barely 5 in long.
-It had a sprawling posture, and although previously inferred to be semi-aquatic, direct study of its postcrania indicates that Yanoconodon was likely a terrestrial mammal, and that it has features in common with digging, arboreal, and semiaquatic mammals.
+It had a semi-sprawling posture, and although previously inferred to be semi-aquatic, direct study of its postcrania indicates that Yanoconodon was likely a terrestrial mammal, and that it has features in common with digging, arboreal, and semiaquatic mammals.
 Yanocodon had lumbar ribs, a feature not seen in modern mammals.
 The closely related eutriconodont Jeholodens lacks these lumbar ribs, and it has been suggested that this morphological difference is due to changes in the Hox genes, specifically in the Hox10 group.
 In mice, a triple mutation knocking out all Hox10 genes leads to the presence of lumbar ribs, supporting the theory that these genes have evolved the ability to repress the ancestral lumbar morphology seen in the Eutriconodonts.

 The Yanoconodon holotype is so well preserved that scientists were able to examine tiny bones of the middle ear.
 These are of particular interest because of their "transitional" state: Yanoconodon has fundamentally modern middle ear bones, but these are still attached to the jaw by an ossified Meckel's cartilage.
 This is a feature retained from earlier stem mammals, and illustrates the transition from a basal tetrapod jaw and ear, to a mammalian one in which the middle ear bones are fully separate from the jaw.
 Despite this feature Yanoconodon is a true mammal.
 It is thought that the feature was retained during early embryo development, whereas it is lost in most other mammal groups.
 The intermediate anatomy of the middle ear of Yanocodon is said to be a "Rosetta Stone" of mammalian middle ear evolution.